Newsdump: Room Party art show during Anthrocon, furries on NPR, public image in the media

 Room Party is the first-ever large-scale group exhibition of contemporary and experimental furry art, featuring over 50 artists working in drawing and painting, comics, photography, installation, video, and new media.
 Curated by furry artists Lane Lincecum, Brett Hanover, Cass Dickenson, and Paul Peng, Room Party takes its name from the unofficial hotel room parties held during conventions—embodied virtual realities where furries try on unimagined identities, invent new sexualities and artistic expressions, and discover alternative ways of being known.
 Room Party brings the love and creativity of these events to Pittsburgh’s Bunker Projects, putting furry artists in conversation with the fine art world, the broader queer community, and the contemporary moment.

-Mainstream media is cranking out copious Anthrocon headlines.
-You can find those on nonfurry channels.
-Here, watch how Patch O’Furr met a drag queen film maker on a Pittsburgh street corner who was looking for a furry boyfriend.
+Mainstream media is cranking out Anthrocon headlines.
+You can find those on nonfurry channels, but they probably won’t show you all the unique meetings with characters on the scene, like the time Patch O’Furr met a drag queen film maker on a Pittsburgh street corner who was looking for a furry boyfriend.

-Furries are on NPR, no matter what the White House says
+Furries are on NPR, no matter what the White House wants: new Close All Tabs podcast

-How the Furry Fandom Says Goodbye goes “inside the world of furry funerals” for Close All Tabs, a podcast about internet culture on KQED, the SF Bay Area’s NPR station.
-Host Morgan Sung interviewed Changa Husky and Patch O’Furr about how furries memorialize members who have passed.
+Close All Tabs goes “inside the world of furry funerals” for their podcast about internet culture, on KQED, the San Francisco Bay Area’s NPR channel.
+Host Morgan Sung interviewed Changa Husky and Patch O’Furr about how furries memorialize members who have passed: How the Furry Fandom Says Goodbye.

 The show was originally going to feature a certain furry project, until they learned it was corrupt from evidence at Dogpatch Press.
-It was set aside while browsing led them to 2024’s Your fursona has an afterlife: Online community has unique ways to memorialize.
-That became the new topic – proof that hiding bad things doesn’t make good things, and reporting everything can do more good.
+Setting it aside and reading the site led them to 2024’s Your fursona has an afterlife: Online community has unique ways to memorialize.
+That became the new show – proof that hiding bad things doesn’t make good things, and reporting everything can do more good.

-Furries are on the Republican “woke” attack list, and a 2025 White House press release lists NPR and PBS stories including reporting about furries as a reason to strip their funding.
-Hiding won’t stop them.
-Boldly putting furries on NPR is about being allies to defy bad government.
+Furries are on the Republicans list of “woke” things to attack.
+A 2025 White House press release put a furry story on a list of media from NPR and PBS as a reason to strip their funding.
+Hiding from hate won’t stop it; putting this on NPR looks like being an ally to defy bad government.

 we did it guys we got furries on the npr app